Arthur Dreyfus: Biography

 Dreyfus was born in Lyon to the writer Isabelle Kauffmann.
 He is of Jewish descent and his grandfather was deported to a concentration camp during the Holocaust.
-Dreyfus studied literature at Lycée Henri-IV, received a diploma from CELSA Paris and obtained masters degrees in marketing and communication from Sciences Po in 2012.
+Dreyfus studied literature at Lycée Henri-IV, received a diploma from CELSA Paris and obtained master's degrees in marketing and communication from Sciences Po in 2012.
 After graduating, he wanted to be an actor and worked as a magician specializing in mentalism.
 He also appeared in commercials; performed magic shows for brands, aftershows and fashion shows; acted in the television show Famille d'accueil, and created a magic act in 2006 with the actor Jean-Claude Dreyfus at the Théâtre des Bouffes-Parisiens.
 In March 2013, Dreyfus set up a naked jogging event in front of the French senate in Paris to protest what he described as "ambient puritanism" (« puritanisme ambiant ») and "the legal crusade against children's literature" (« le procès fait à la littérature pour la jeunesse »).
 In 2016, he acted in Le Système du docteur Goudron, the third film by Noël Herpe.